usnistgov/ARIAC/docs/tutorials/tutorial_6.rst

 This tutorial shows how to use service calls to enable and disable the gripper of a robot.
 The gripper can be enabled and disabled using the ``/ariac/gripper/control`` service.
 The service takes a boolean as input.
 If the input is ``True``, the gripper is enabled.
 If the input is ``False``, the gripper is disabled.
 The service returns a boolean as output.
 If the output is ``True``, the gripper was successfully enabled or disabled.
 If the output is ``False``, the gripper was not successfully enabled or disabled.

-Once this tutorial completed, the package ``competition_tutorials`` should have the following structure:
+The package ``competition_tutorials`` is expected to have the following structure for tutorial 6:

 .. code-block:: bash